cuongqle/angularjs-nodejs-express-sqlite3/README.md

 /**
  * default values define
  */
-var AuctionDefaultValues = {
+var AuctionDefaultValues =
+{
 	locale: window.navigator.userLanguage || window.navigator.language,
 	host: 'http://127.0.0.1:9081'
 };

+You can refer Document.docx for more detail.

 Just download code and enjoy it.

-Thank you!